 I recommend using USG 381466 Lightweight All Purpose Joint Compound Ready Mixed, especially when you drywall an unheated garage in cold weather, because it has excellent crack resistance and low shrinkage.

 The compound features superior ease of handling, good crack-resistance, and excellent adhesion.
 Formulated to provide low shrinkage, it usually requires only two coats over metal, such as corner beads and fasteners—saving time and money.

 Care should also be taken to apply the drywall mud in several layers.
 Thick applications are more likely to crack when temperatures drop.

 Low temperatures, even below freezing, do not affect the performance of drywall.
 Temperature and humidity are important during installation though.
 This aspect has already been covered in the above sections.

-Having a drywall interior wall in an unheated garage will not be a problem, even in freezing winter conditions provided the garage is kept dry and well ventilated.
+When you drywall an unheated garage you will not have a problem, even in freezing winter conditions provided the garage is kept dry and well ventilated.